Stephen Bronner: Career

+Alleged sexual misconduct

-In 2018, Bronner was accused of sexual assault by students and colleagues.
+In 2018, Bronner was accused of sexual assault by several female students and colleagues.
 After Rutgers University reversed their decision not to investigate, they put Bronner on a paid research sabbatical until their investigation is over.
-Bronner claims that none of the alleged assaults happened.
+Bronner claims that none of the alleged assaults happened, but stated that he understands some of his comments to women on campus over the years may have caused offense.
+“I admit I am not always super tactful.
+Some of my jokes miss the mark.
+But there was never any harm.”
 Campus officials "found no proof he violated any school policies."

 Theoretical contributions

 Influenced by critical theory, existentialism, and liberal socialism, Bronner is best known for his reinterpretation of tradition and a host of concepts like the class ideal and the cosmopolitan sensibility.
-He is perhaps the foremost contemporary proponent of developing the linkage of political theory with practical and progressive political concerns.
-His work is discussed in Rational Radicalism and Political Theory: Essays in Honor of Stephen Eric Bronner, ed. by Michael J. Thompson (Lanham: Lexington Books, 2010).

 Awards and honors

 Bronner was the recipient of the MEPeace Award by the Network for Middle Eastern Politics in 2011.
-Along with various teaching awards, he received the Michael A. Harrington Prize for Moments of Decision (1991) and Honorable Mention for the David Easton Prize, which honored the best work of political theory of the last five years, for Reclaiming the Enlightenment.
+He received the Michael A. Harrington Prize for Moments of Decision (1991).
 Bronner received the Charles McCoy Lifetime Achievement Prize from the American Political Science Association in 2005.